 SPEP separates all the proteins in the blood according to their electrical charge.
 Urine protein electrophoresis, or UPEP, does the same thing for proteins in the urine.

-The right-hand graph represents a normal SPEP result.
+The first graph represents a normal SPEP result.
 It shows a peak in the measurement of albumin, which is the most plentiful protein in the blood, and lower levels of the other proteins, grouped into areas labeled alpha 1 and 2, beta (with two bumps also known as 1 and 2), and gamma, which is where the antibody proteins, including those made by myeloma cells, would lie on the graph.

-The left-hand graph represents the result for a patient with myeloma.
+The second graph represents the result for a patient with myeloma.
 In addition to the spike for albumin, there is another tall spike indicated by the red arrow in the gamma region of the graph.
 The area under that spike, or curve, can be measured.
 The pathologist measures the area under that curve and then subtracts the normal level of gamma globulins from the total, and that is your level of monoclonal protein (M-protein).

 SPEP and UPEP tell us how MUCH monoclonal protein there is, but not the type.
 While monoclonal protein is the output of myeloma cells in most people with myeloma, every person’s myeloma is unique.
 The output (monoclonal protein) can vary in amount from patient to patient and can vary in how that amount relates to the behavior of the myeloma.
 SPEP and UPEP don't directly measure myeloma cells; they measure the output of myeloma cells.
 People’s myeloma cells don’t reproduce at the same rate or secrete the same amount of protein per cell.